Minimally embedded Riemann surfaces in $\mb{S}^3$ and the conformal deformation of their metrics: Conformal deformations of isometric embeddedings of surfaces

 written as the difference of functionals that are invariant under conformal deformations $f_{g_t}$ of $f_g$.
 We thus have that if $F: (\mb{S}^{\tn},\tg) \rightarrow (\mb{S}^{\tn},\tg)$ is a conformal diffeomorphism and $f_g(\Sigma)\in \mc{M}_{\mb{S}^{\tn}}(\Sigma)$, then $F(f_g(\Sigma)) \hookrightarrow (\mb{S}^{\tn}, \tg)$ has intrinsic metric $\tg\mid_{F(f_g(\Sigma))}$, and $\mc{W}_{f_g}(\Sigma)= \mc{W}_{F\circ f_{g}}(\Sigma)$, so we naturally define

 and attempt to find its optimal isometric embedding realizer so that we can compare the values of the class invariant differentiable function

-across conformal classes of metrics by comparing the values that the optimal realizers of each class achieve.
+across conformal classes of metrics by comparing the values that the optimal realizer of each class achieves.
 For any surface $\Sigma^k$ of diffeomorphism type fixed by the topological genus $k$, there exists a distinguished conformal class $[g_k]$, and metric $g_k$ representing it of minimal isometric embedding $f_{g_k} \in \mc{M}_{\mb{S}^{\tn}}(\Sigma)$, such that

 with the equality achieved if, and only if, $[g]=[g_k]$ and $f_{g}$ is conformally equivalent to $f_{g_k}$ in the sphere background \cite[Theorems 1 \& 9]{sim2}.
 Notice that if $g_t$ is a path of conformal deformations of $g$ so $[g_t]=[g]$, the Palais' path of diffeomorphism $F_t: \mb{S}^{\tn} \rightarrow \mb{S}^{\tn}$ for which $F_t^{*}\tg \mid_{f_{g_t}(\Sigma)}=g_t$ starts at $\BOne_{\mb{S}^{\tn}}$, and set theoretically fixes $f_g(\Sigma)$ for all $t$, with the metric $F_t^{*}\tg=e^{2u(t)}\tg$ inducing the intrinsic conformal metric deformation of $g$ when restricted to the submanifold $f_g(\Sigma)$, and $\mc{W}_{f_{g_t}} (\Sigma)=\mc{W}(\Sigma,[g])$.
 Although the values of conformally invariant Riemannian functionals along the $g_t$s stay the same, the nontensorial quantities $\nabla^{g_t}$ vary with the $t$-dependent gauge over $f_g(\Sigma)$.
 If the starting metric $g$ has minimal isometric embedding $f_g$ and the conformal deformations $g_t$ are through area preserving metrics, the minimality of the embeddings $f_{g_t}$ remains, assertion last that comes at the expense of knowing the area of the metric on $\Sigma$ with minimal isometric embedding $f_g$, and the finding of an appropriately related path of background sphere diffeomorphism $F_t$ realizing the minimal conformal deformations of $f_g$.